ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![SequenceUnfollowAuthor](Diagrams/SubSystemSequenceDiagramDownloadInfo.drawio.png "UML Diagram of the Sequence of Author")
 <!-- <img src="Diagrams/SubSystemSequenceDiagramAuthors.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->
-> The sequence diagram of interactions between subsystems through _Chirp!_ for Download information feature.
+> The sequence diagram of interactions between subsystems through _Chirp!_ for the Download Information feature.
 We have illustrated this with an unauthorized user using the application to view the public timeline.

 # Process